asvogel101/Twitter-Sentiment/README.md

 - Fix json bucket error when attempting to stream from previous stream and then tokenize

 - Add more analysis tools

+## HELP

+- Run tweetfetcher.py to stream tweets.
+Then tokenize the tweets into a 'final-spread.json ' with tokenizer.py.
+Common.py is the only statistical analysis tool as of now.
+It features a word co-occurrence matrix and frequency of terms.